jasongrimes/fretboardfoundation/_chapters/000-front/040-introduction.md

 ### Variety in repetition

-Research shows that repeatedly practicing the same thing over and over is actually harmful in several ways.
+Studies show that repeatedly practicing the same thing over and over is actually harmful in several ways.
 Instead of mindless repetition, a more effective approach is to analyze a particular subject and practice it from multiple angles.